Lenc3lot/UsbPyCertifier-V1.0/README.md

     -> Please be sure to have a VirusTotal account and put your API key in the MainUSB.py file -> Also, please know that you will have some quota with the free version of VirusTotalAPI (find more on https://www.virustotal.com/gui/my-apikey)
-    -> You can put the MainUSB.py file and the run.bat script on
+    -> You can put the MainUSB.py file and the run.bat script